leswright1977/PySpectrometer2/README.md

 For unlabelled peaks, pressing 'm' will toggle on the measurement crosshairs, that display wavelength for any given position.

 Calibration data is written to a file (caldata.txt), so calibration is retained when the program is restarted.

+# USB Camera Version

+A version of the software is provided for those who wsh to use thrird party USB cameras with the Pi, or even a USB camera with any other Linux box!

+The following command line options must be considered:

+- Video device number
+- Framerate

 # Future work: